-I’m surrounded by the chatter of other customers; the cafe almost filled to capacity.
+I’m surrounded by chatter; the cafe almost filled to capacity.
 The aroma of fresh muffins, fruit toast, and homemade jam mingles with my skinny latte and Lesley’s extra strong cappuccino.
 However, normality dissipates as I absorb the details of the call.
-My body trembles.
-I feel as if I’ve been punched in the stomach and as usual Tamoxifen blesses me with a hot flush as anxiety peaks and emotions rage.
+Body trembling, I feel as if I’ve been punched in the stomach and as usual Tamoxifen blesses me with a hot flush as anxiety peaks and emotions rage.

 The day takes its first lurch into the surreal.

 A voice laced with tears explains that a late discovery of inoperable breast cancer, treated with letrozole, has metastasised to the groin and brain stem.
-The condition kept secret for two years, while she spent time travelling overseas and going through her bucket list.
-Now, she is in palliative care, her time to live numbered in weeks rather than months – or only days if she experiences a seizure or rapid deterioration of the brain.
+The condition kept secret for two years, while Margaret spent time travelling overseas and going through her bucket list.
+Now, in palliative care, her lifespan numbered in weeks rather than months – or days, if she experiences a seizure or rapid deterioration of the brain.

 The day has taken its second lurch into the surreal.

 On my way home, I have the Serenity Prayer playing in my head as I try to put the sad news into perspective and decide on a course of action.